 The obsolescence of once important technologies and our relationship with them provides an ongoing theme for my artwork.

-In this time of escalating technologies, the thrill of ‘THE NEW’ can cause amnesia of the once vital relationship we had with the old technologies.
-The idea that something can exist and be vital, then suddenly not be important, and begin to disappear raises questions about the ontology of objects.
-If an object’s existence is only relative to their relationship to humans then do we have an obligation to them or to the history with which they are endowed?
+In this time of escalating technologies, the thrill of ‘THE NEW’ can cause us to forget the once vital relationship we had with the old technologies.
+The idea that something can exist and be vital, then suddenly not be important and begin to disappear, raises questions about the ontology of objects.
+If an object’s existence is only relative to their relationship to humans, then do we have an obligation to them or to the history with which they are endowed?
 I seek to frame the once important connection we humans had with these older technologies as a memorial to the images, documents, and data stored on them by holding hostage these kidnapers forever frozen in time.
 If it is not obsolete now, it will be soon.